Diving Deep Live

-Diving Deep Live is the sixth live album by American singer-songwriter Tori Amos.
-It was released on December 6, 2024, through Decca Records.
-The album was recorded on Amos' Ocean to Ocean Tour throughout 2022 and 2023 backed by bassist and "musical director" Jon Evans and drummer Ash Soan.
-The standard LP contains twelve tracks, while CD and digital releases, under the name Diving Deeper, feature four bonus tracks, which were subsequently released on vinyl for Record Store Day.
-"Cornflake Girl" was released as the album's single on November 1, 2024.
+Diving Deep Live is the sixth live album by American singer-songwriter and pianist Tori Amos.
+It was released on December 6, 2024, by Decca Records.
+The album was recorded during Amos's Ocean to Ocean Tour in 2022 and 2023 and features performances with bassist and musical director Jon Evans and drummer and percussionist Ash Soan.

+The album draws from across Amos's catalog, with particular emphasis on deep cuts, B-sides and extended live arrangements.
+The standard vinyl edition contains twelve tracks, while the expanded CD and digital editions, titled Diving Deeper, contain four additional performances.
+The four bonus tracks were subsequently issued on vinyl as a Record Store Day exclusive in 2025.

+"Cornflake Girl", recorded during the tour and included on the album, was released as its lead single on November 1, 2024.